ciims/CiiMS/README.md

     protected/config/main.php

-PROVIDER_NAME, and keys will need to be changed for each provider
+PROVIDER_NAME, and keys will need to be changed for each provider.
+Make sure you provide only what is necessary.
+If your provider doesn't require a component, leave it blank.
 ```php
 	'hybridauth' => array(
 		'providers'=> array(